Tesla sued for passenger death due to defective battery

 The law firm represents the estate of Edgar Monserratt Martinez.

-Less than two months before the crash, Riley's parents had a limiter installed at a Tesla service center to prevent the vehicle from reaching over 85 mph, but it was removed at another Tesla service visit without his parents' knowledge, the law firm said https://www.corboydemetrio.com/newsroom-pressreleases-913.
+Less than two months before the crash, Riley's parents had a limiter installed at a Tesla service center to prevent the vehicle from reaching over 85 mph, but it was removed at another Tesla service visit without his parents' knowledge, the law firm said.

 An additional count in the lawsuit alleges Tesla was negligent in the removal of the limiter.